Carrying cost: Ways to reduce carrying cost

 The database should include things like retailer, date, quantity, quality, degree of advertising and the time taken until sold out.
-This will make sure that the future employees can learn from the past experience while making decisions.
+This will make sure that future employees can learn from the past experience while making decisions.
 For example, if the manager want to hold a big discount event to clear the products that have been left in stock for a long time.
 Then he can go through the past data to find out if there is any event like this before and how was the result.
 The manager would be able to forecast the budget and make some improvements base on the past events’ record.